allmightychaos/vscode-terminal-output/README.md

 /Applications/Visual\ Studio\ Code.app/Contents/Resources/app/bin/code ~/.zshrc
 ```

-* In the `~/.zshrc` file, scroll down to the bottom and add the following line:
+* In the `~/.zshrc` file, scroll down to the bottom and add the following line (change the string in the quotation marks to whatever you want):

 ```
 PROMPT='> '